Abacus Federal Savings Bank

 Abacus Federal Savings Bank (國寶銀行) is an American bank founded in December 1984 by a group of business leaders from the Chinese American community in New York City.

 Abacus was the only U.S. bank prosecuted in relation to the 2008 financial crisis; it was exonerated of all charges following a jury trial in 2015.
-The aggressive prosecution of Abacus, in contrast to the relatively lenient treatment received by the large banks, was questioned and criticized by various media outlets.
+The aggressive prosecution of Abacus, in contrast to the relatively lenient treatment received by "too big to fail" banks, was questioned and criticized by various media outlets.

 A documentary about the prosecution and exoneration of Abacus, Abacus: Small Enough to Jail, was nominated for the 2018 Academy Award for Best Documentary Feature.

 Locations

 The bank has locations in New York, New Jersey, and Pennsylvania.

 Other services

 Abacus has a wholly owned insurance subsidiary, the Abacus Insurance Agency Corp.
 (AIAC), which provides life, health, accident, and annuity insurance.
 Abacus is federally chartered.
 Its mortgage and other services extend to all states in the United States.